-Option 4 – Novated Leasing (Salary Packaging)
+Option 4 – Novated Leasing (and salary packaging)

-As an individual employee, your employer may offer you the option to forego a car allowance in favour of a Novated Lease, also known as salary packaging or salary sacrificing.
-Novated Leasing allows you to pay for your car (and, in the case of a Fully Maintained Novated Lease, your operating costs) with your pre-tax income.
-A Novated Lease can save you GST and income tax, but it also gives you the convenience of a simple regular payment that covers all the expenses of owning and running your car.
+As an individual employee, your employer may offer you the option to forego a car allowance in favour of a novated lease, also known as salary packaging or salary sacrificing.
+Novated leasing allows you to pay for your car (and, in the case of a Fully Maintained Novated Lease, your operating costs) with your pre-tax income.
+A novated lease can save you GST and income tax, but it also gives you the convenience of a simple regular payment that covers all the expenses of owning and running your car.

 Can I save on tax with a car allowance?